nodejs/wiki-archive/Modules.md

 <a name="wiki-debugging"></a>
 ## [Debugging / Console Utilities](#debugging)

+* [jog](https://github.com/visionmedia/jog) -- JSON-based logger with multiple stores, namespacing, CLI and more
 * [jsdev](https://github.com/yuest/jsdev) -- a wrapper for Douglas's JSDev
 * [ain](https://github.com/akaspin/ain) -- Brain-free syslog logging
 * [cfdump.js](https://github.com/figital/cfdump.js) -- a more visually inspiring way to dump your objects to a browser